Global uniqueness for the Calder\'on problem with Lipschitz conductivities: Existence of the CGO solutions

-Now that we have the a priori estimate, we start the construction of the CGO solutions.
-For this, we need to introduce some localised spaces.
+for $f \in X_\zeta^b$, and so we are done. \end{proof} Now that we have the a priori estimate, we start the construction of the CGO solutions.
+Essentially, the estimate tells us that $-\Delta +2 \zeta \cdot \nabla + q$ is injective which provides surjectivity of the formal adjoint and thus a solution $w_\zeta$ to

+However our estimate holds only for compactly supported functions, and so we must take some care with the dual spaces.
 Recalling that $\Omega$ is a bounded domain such that $ \overline{\Omega} \subset \{ |x| < R \}$, we define the space

+with the norm of $X^{-1/2}_\zeta$.
+The dual of this can be characterised by\footnote{This works in the same way as for Sobolev spaces; see for example~\cite{JK}.}

 with the norm